lowRISC/opentitan/hw/ip/pwrmgr/doc/_index.md

 ## Flash Handling
-For the section below, flash storage refers to the proprietary flash storage supplied by a vendor.
+For the section below, flash macro refers to the proprietary flash storage supplied by a vendor.
-Flash refers to the `flash_ctrl`, which is the open source controller that manages accesses to the flash storage.
+`flash_ctrl`, on the other hand, refers to the open source controller that manages access to the flash macro.

 ### Power-Up Handling

-The AST automatically takes the flash storage out of power down state as part of the power manager's power up request.
+The [AST]({{< relref "hw/top_earlgrey/ip/ast/doc" >}}) automatically takes the flash macro out of power down state as part of the power manager's power up request.

-Once flash storage is powered up and ready, an indication is sent to the [flash_ctrl]({{< relref "hw/top_earlgrey/ip/ast/doc" >}}).
+Once flash macro is powered up and ready, an indication is sent to the `flash_ctrl`.

-Once the boot ROM is allowed to execute, it is expected to further initialize the `flash_ctrl` and flash storage prior to using it.
+Once the boot ROM is allowed to execute, it is expected to further initialize the `flash_ctrl` and flash macro prior to using it.
 This involves the following steps:

-*   Poll `flash_ctrl` register to ensure flash storage has powered up and completed internal initialization.
+*   Poll `flash_ctrl` register to ensure flash macro has powered up and completed internal initialization.
 *   Initialize `flash_ctrl` seed reading and scrambling.

 ### Power-Down Handling

-Before the device enters low power, the pwrmgr first checks to ensure there are no ongoing transactions to the flash storage.
+Before the device enters low power, the pwrmgr first checks to ensure there are no ongoing transactions to the flash macro.
-When the device enters deep sleep, the flash storage is automatically put into power down mode by the AST.
+When the device enters deep sleep, the flash macro is automatically put into power down mode by the AST.
-The AST places the flash storage into power down through direct signaling between AST and flash storage, the pwrmgr is not directly involved.
+The AST places the flash macro into power down through direct signaling between AST and flash macro, the pwrmgr is not directly involved.

-When the device exits low power state, it is the responsibility of the boot ROM to poll for flash power-up complete similar to the above section.
+When the device exits low power state, it is the responsibility of the boot ROM to poll for flash macro and `flash_ctrl` power-up complete similar to the above section.

 ### Flash Brownout Handling

-When the supply of the device dips below a certain point during a stateful flash storage operation (program or erase) the flash storage requires the operation to terminate in a pre-defined manner.
+When the external supply of the device dips below a certain threshold during a non-volatile flash macro operation (program or erase), the flash macro requires the operation to terminate in a pre-defined manner.
 This sequence will be exclusively handled by the AST.

 The power manager is unaware of the difference between POR and flash brownout.